webix-hub/gitbook-webix-jet/chapter2.md

 - view - a view object
 - config - parameters of the url
 - url - contains the names of segments and all parameters of the url
-- scope - the current scope
+- $scope - the current scope

 **$ondestroy**